 The Department of History at Minnesota State University, Mankato has launched a Graduate Certificate in History.
 This new program is designed to accommodate both secondary-school teachers and community college instructors who would like to further their professional development, give licensed teachers the proper credential for teaching History in "College in the Schools" courses, or earn the first credits toward an eventual Master's degree.
 Although the certificate can be completed entirely on-line in one year, students may also choose to take one or two courses per year.

 This certificate will prepare teachers for teaching college-level courses prescribed by the Higher Learning Commission (18 credits), and includes four, 4-credit 500-level courses and a 2-credit capstone where teachers design lesson plans and student projects gained from the courses for inclusion in their own History curriculum.
 The graduate courses can be taken on the Mankato campus or online.

 Our schedule of online and evening courses includes:

-To see the department's full list of Spring 2018 offerings, visit the university course schedule.
+To see the department's full list of current course offerings, visit the university course schedule.